 This is not an easy question to answer.
 In Texas there is no current or potential market I am aware of for fiber.
 Not that there couldn't be, there just isn't right now.
-There might be a small market for seed and CBD oil, but a future grower would need to identify a buyer.
+A grain market, albeit much smaller, could be initiated more readily.
+Finally, a market for CBD oil would likely be the smallest (and highly labor intensive), but a future grower would need to identify a buyer.
 Companies that market CBD oil here would need to arrange for Texas production.
-If you are going to grow in the future, I recommend an enforceable legal production contract to ensure both market and price.
+If you are going to grow, I recommend an enforceable legal production contract to ensure both market and price.

-You can read online projections about CBD oil being worth \$50 or more per ounce.
+You can read projections about CBD oil being worth \$50 or more per ounce.
 Thus, you hear of inflated per-acre potential value, which could be 100X or more above your current cropping.
 Production of CBD oil does require many times more effort and expense (see section below on seed).
-But these high values are a poor choice to base your economics on.
-It will drop to a fraction of that once more production is available.
+But these high values are a poor choice to base economics on.
+Prices will drop to a fraction of that once more production is available.
 There are many entities positioning themselves to be involved in the industrial hemp market.
-The state of Kentucky has received 109 applications as of January 2019 from businesses (not growers, they are separate) for licensing to work with industrial hemp and its products.
+The state of Kentucky alone has received 109 applications as of January 2019 from businesses (not growers, they are separate) for licensing to work with industrial hemp and its products.
 That is up over 40 companies since 2018.
 Kentucky Dept. of Agriculture has approved over 1,030 grower permits for a potential 42,000+ acres in 2019 (though some will likely not be planted if the past is an indication).

-Regarding the market for CBD oil, I estimate that if 1 million people used a 6-ounce bottle of CBD oil per month, then about 20,000-25,000 acres of production nationally would fulfill that demand, if it develops.
-The medical community will need to demonstrate that CBD oil is effective for that to be sustained.
-Hemp industry observers in Colorado think that CBD oil may be the best market opportunity as otherwise China dominates much of the fiber and seed market.
+Regarding the market for CBD oil, in the U.S. if 1 million people used CBD oil daily (and at current prices that might be cost prohibitive), then acreage in the tens of thousands would potentially be more than enough to meet that demand.
+The medical community will need to demonstrate that CBD oil is effective for that acreage to be sustained.
+Hemp industry observers in Colorado think CBD oil may be the best market opportunity as otherwise China dominates much of the fiber and seed market.
 The oil market, however, represents the smallest potential acreage for production.

-Hemp seed production is straightforward and can reportedly be handled with existing conventional equipment.
+Hemp grain production is straightforward and can reportedly be handled with existing conventional equipment.
 Fiber production represents a different challenge.
 This is like hauling hay to a distant location.
 As seller-or buyer-you may be unable to justify the transportation cost.
 One hemp industry colleague suggests that hemp biomass production and processing may not be feasible if the fiber must be transported more than 30 miles.
 Numerous Texas farmers may be interested in growing a few acres of industrial hemp to see how it does.
 I would assume you will have no market for a few acres unless you are growing for oil.

 Regarding potential acreage for industrial hemp in Texas and nationally, only fiber production would have a large impact on farming systems, including the substantial opportunity to rotate crops.
-An establish fiber hemp industry might entail several hundred thousand acres.
-Production for seed and CBD oil would be a small fraction of fiber acres.
+An established hemp fiber industry might entail several hundred thousand acres.
+Production for seed and CBD oil would be a fraction of fiber acres.